OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 texture.wrapT = THREE.RepeatWrapping;
 texture.repeat.set(boxWidth, boxWidth);
 ```
+<div class="doc">Documentation
+for <a target="_blank" href="http://threejs.org/docs/#Reference/Extras/ImageUtils.loadTexture" title=".loadTexture (url, mapping, onLoad, onError) with url -- the url of the texture">ImageUtils.loadTexture()</a>
+, for <a target="_blank" href="http://threejs.org/docs/#Reference/Textures/Texture.wrapS" title="defines how a texture behaves when it is given texture coordinates outside the range of 0 to 1.">Texture.wrapS</a>
+, for <a target="_blank" href="http://threejs.org/docs/#Reference/Textures/Texture.wrapT" title="defines how a texture behaves when it is given texture coordinates outside the range of 0 to 1.">Texture.wrapT</a>
+and for <a target="_blank" title="How many times the texture is repeated across the surface, in each direction U and V." href="http://threejs.org/docs/#Reference/Textures/Texture.repeat">Texture.repeat.set()</a>
+.</div>

 Good, we have a texture, now time to add it to a material and to a mesh: